Vyral/mike-wall-recruiting/_posts/2018-10-27-1-agent-in-san-diego-california-discusses-why-he-moved-to-exp--kyle-whissel.md

 It was a huge leap.

-**Mike:** That's impressive man!&nbsp; Ok.
+**Mike:** That's impressive man!
+Ok.
 So what is the catch?

 **Kyle:** We've been it's been growing sense dot at that point we we're still doing a lot of Oreo and a lot of short sales stuff.

 We had a high unit count but our average price point was bad.
 I mean we're insanı of Californians 70 miles of coastline here beaches and

-Our average price point was like 267.&nbsp; We started to see the show happen to market and got away from all the foreclosures stop and started shifting to traditional and the cool thing is we've been able to keep our transaction count up but we’ve tripled our average price point since then.
+Our average price point was like 267.
+We started to see the show happen to market and got away from all the foreclosures stop and started shifting to traditional and the cool thing is we've been able to keep our transaction count up but we’ve tripled our average price point since then.
 So you know last year we finished at over 250,000,000 dollars’ volume which has been amazing.

 **Mike:** That's sick man!
 I'm sitting here in the Midwest; we would love an average sale price up to 60.
 So we're having to make our money through units.
 The scenarios are totally different and the cost of living is also less.
 I'm a little jealous that you know your average price point is so much higher than ours.
 It's a blessing and a curse because you know here you can do a deal a month and make six figures.

-So getting agents to push beyond just making six figures is tight.&nbsp;
+So getting agents to push beyond just making six figures is tight.

 **Mike:** Yeah I can only imagine So I'm curious you know that the whole the whole reason behind why I decided to do this podcast is because I wanted to talk about it and it's entitled age revolution.